joshpoll/my-little-dfta-blogpost/post.md

 To learn more check out [the egg website.](https://egraphs-good.github.io/)

+**Note:** For the purposes of this blog post, the exact details of how rewrite rules work and are applied is not important.
+We only care about the properties of the final e-graph.
+The final e-graph has discovered all congruences between terms and sub-terms it represents.
+The final e-graph recognizes some language L, which is the set of all terms that can be extracted from the root.

 ## DFAs: A Refresher

 Even if you've seen DFAs before, you might still want to read this section.
 We introduce DFAs in a